 - Distancing yourself from other people who may be involved in your charges

 There is no guarantee that these measures will ensure a shorter sentence or reduced fines.
 However, they can prevent you from being charged with additional penalties.
-A lawyer can explain what other steps you can take to promote your case’s resolution.
+A drug charges lawyer in Houston, TX can explain what other steps you can take to promote your case’s resolution.